evanjordan42/Timesheet/README.md

 ### Installation

 1. Clone this repo to your device `git clone https://github.com/evanjordan42/Timesheet.git`.
-2. Navigate to the `Timesheet Assessment` folder in the terminal.
+2. Navigate to the `Timesheet` folder in the terminal.

 ### Initializing Server